 Dr. Levine has taught cranial base surgical approaches at national meetings.

 Dr. Levine collaborates with the National Institutes of Health, Medical Neurology Branch.
 His clinical research in skull base surgery, cerebrovascular surgery, and functional neurosurgery has been published in peer-reviewed journals and textbooks.
 He patented a technique for cellular transplantation in neurodegenerative diseases and movement disorders.
 He holds memberships in a number of professional societies including the American Association of Neurological Surgeons, North American Skull Base Society, and the American Society of Stereotactic and Functional Neurosurgery.
 He is also an alumnus member of the Osler Society.
 He serves on the medical advisory board of the Parkinson Foundation of the National Capital Area and on Parkinson Action Network board of directors.
 His efforts in neurosurgery have been recognized by induction into the Alpha Omega Alpha Medical Honor Society.
 He has received both the Singer and Resident research awards for his original clinical research in neurosurgery.
 The Dystonia Association awarded Dr. Levine their Humanitarian Award in 2010 for his efforts in the treatment of dystonia.
+The Washingtonian has awarded Dr. Levine the title of Top Doctor 2005-2019.
 Dr. Levine is currently licensed in the District of Columbia, Maryland, and Virginia.

 Jay Won Rhee, M.D.

 Adult Spine Surgery, Minimally Invasive and Complex Spine Surgery, Spinal Deformity Correction, Spinal Oncology